Being halfway through 2017, we think that it’s a good moment to analyze the predominant mobile app development trends.

 We’ve noticed that our clients are getting more and more interested in developing innovative mobile apps.

-We also want to keep an eye on the latest technology trends shaping mobile landscape, trending programming languages, or crucial security updates.
+We also want to keep an eye on the latest tech trends shaping mobile landscape, trending programming languages, or crucial security updates.

 Now, we want to share these trends with you in this article.